Communicating Ugandan Style

 - Mandazi: Uganda’s version of a doughnut, often millet flour, is used.
 Not as sweet and light as European or American doughnuts.

-- Matooke: Green bananas that are the plantain variety and are boiled, mashed, and eaten often with a g-nut sauce, which is the
+- Matooke: Green bananas that are the plantain variety and are boiled, mashed, and eaten often with a g-nut sauce, which is the peanut sauce.

 - Muganda: A person belonging to the Buganda Tribe.
 Baganda is plural.
 So a Muganda speaks Luganda and is part of the Buganda Kingdom living in Uganda.
 That is a mouthful.

-- Posho: Called Ugali in Kenya, it is a maize porridge eaten by itself or with anything such as boiled beans.
+- Posho: Called Ugali in Kenya, it is a maize porridge eaten by itself or with anything, such as boiled beans.

 - Safari: This is the Kiswahili term for a trip or journey.
 It has been incorporated here into the language and mainly describes wildlife safaris.